EricYoung37/Java-Backend-Course/Short Questions/HW8.md

 See [Spring-Boot-Annotations.md](Spring-Boot-Annotations.md).

 ## Question 2
-> A mini project with two APIs: post and comment, where one post is mapped to many comments.
+> Write Two APIs: post and comment, where one post is mapped to many comments.

 See [new redbook](../Projects/redbook).